Updating Any Driver Automatically Using Driver Packs

 Now save all of the folders (not the .7z files!) to a DVD or Flash Drive – these folders are your packs.

 How To Use Driver Packs

-Let’s assume that your LAN (wired ethernet network card) driver is corrupt or missing so you can’t get on the internet to download a new driver.
-If you previously saved the LAN driver pack folder for your version of Windows onto DVD or Flash Drive you can use this to install an up to date driver and get your LAN working again:
+Let’s assume that your LAN (wired ethernet network card) driver is corrupt or missing so you can’t get on the internet to download a new one.
+If you previously saved the LAN pack folder for your version of Windows onto DVD or Flash Drive you can use this to install an up to date version and get your LAN working again:

 - Windows Device Manager shows you the drivers installed on your computer.
 To access Device Manager: click Start then right click on (My) Computer and click on Manage to open the Computer Management window.

 - Look under System Tools and click on Device Manager to display a list in the right panel of all the hardware in your computer.

 - Double click on the Network Adapters item to reveal the name of your network adapter below:

 - Double click on the name of the network adapter to open its Properties window.

 - Click on the Driver tab and click the ‘Update Driver’ button – select ‘No’ if asked to use Windows Update to find a driver: